DylanMeeus/springboot_jwt_blog/_posts/2016-07-01-why-staying-agile-is-key-to-startup-success.markdown

 But for startups, disruption is a double-edged sword.
 We're always on the brink of a new technology, and the same technology that was cutting edge when you first launched might be antiquated in a year.

-In order to sustain your growth, you need to be constantly be starting from scratch, introducing new tools and processes that disrupt your existing setup.
+To sustain your growth, you need to constantly be starting from scratch, introducing new tools and processes that disrupt your existing setup.
 This is what agile *is all about*.
 At the end of each sprint, you get to reflect and hit the reset button on your entire process to make it better.

 It's not just about iterating new features, it's about creating new procedures so that your product *and* team are constantly improving—keeping you one step ahead of the rest of the world.